Rigidification of connective comodules: The derived cotensor product

-In an Abelian category, pushouts preserve monomorphisms so $F\rightarrow P$ is a monomorphism.
+The $9$-lemma guarantees that the third row is exact, and thus $K$ is acyclic.
+Therefore $F\rightarrow F'$ is an acyclic cofibration.
+Since $F$ is fibrant, then there is a section $\ell\colon F'\rightarrow F$.
+We define $P$ to be the pushout of $\ell$ along $F'\hookrightarrow X'$ in $\A$.
+In an abelian category, pushouts preserve monomorphisms so $F\rightarrow P$ is a monomorphism.
 Pushouts also preserve cokernels, thus $Y$ is the cokernel of $F\rightarrow P$.
 Therefore we obtain the following composite of short exact sequences:

 The composite of the left vertical arrows is the identity on $F$ by construction of $\ell$.
-By the $5$-lemma, we get that $P$ is isomorphic to $Y$.
+By the $5$-lemma, we get that $P$ is isomorphic to $X$.
 Therefore, we have just shown that $f$ is a retract of $f'$ which is a fibration.
 Hence $f$ is also a fibration. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop: coflat=fibrant}] As $C$ is simply connected, it is also \emph{coaugmented}, i.e. there is a map of coalgebras $\eta:\k\rightarrow C$ which is trivial in every non-zero degree, and in degree zero is the identity $\id_\k$.
-Since $C$ is coaugmented, any object $X$ of $\chfo$ admits a trivial $C$-comodule induced by $X\cong X\o \k \stackrel{\id\o \eta}\longrightarrow X\o C$.
-See more details in \cite[2.1]{hess1}.
-We shall endow the spheres and disks below with their trivial $C$-comodule structures.